MCamp859/hello-world/ITM-README.md

     are met properly before proceeding further.

-2. If you are behind a proxy network, please ensure that proxy addresses are configured in the system:
+2. If you are behind a proxy network, be sure that proxy addresses are configured in the system:

     ```bash
     export http_proxy=proxy-address:proxy-port